brookeperkins/computer-setup-script/vscode-all.md

 #### To validate run this command in your terminal:
  * Note  `Mac` users have an additional step to setting up.
-You must first finish that step located on [Read me file](README.md) on line `33`, then you can run this command to validate that you have successfully setup `Visual Code Studio`.
+You must first finish that step located on [Read me file](README.md), then you can run this command to validate that you have successfully setup `Visual Code Studio`.
 ```
  code --version
 ```